 Northern Brewer is well known for their wine and beer supplies.
 They were founded in 1993 and offer a wide range of products including ingredients, equipment, supplies, kits, keg systems, and bottling tools.
-They also offer good customer service.
+They also provide excellent customer service.

-The mouth of the carboy is very wide.
-Hence the name Big Mouth Bubbler.
+This is a wide mouth glass carboy, hence the name Big Mouth Bubbler.
 This is a feature many people may enjoy.
 It makes cleaning and sanitizing the vessel extremely easy.
 If you have a spray hose on your sink, it just about eliminates the need for a scrubbing brush.

 To cover the mouth is a lid that fits tightly around the jar.
 This is meant to be kept on during the process of fermentation.
 The lid also has a hole in the center that allows you to fit airlocks and blow off valves.
 The larger mouth also allows you to use testing equipment that may otherwise be too difficult with a standard carboy.